KinsonDigital/.github/docs/CONTRIBUTING.md

 > **Note** We take pride in maintaining a clear and consistent branch naming policy that helps us efficiently manage our codebase.
 By doing so, it makes it easy for our CI/CD system to validate issues and pull requests, ensuring a seamless workflow.
 >
 > We kindly ask that you take a moment to review your branch names before submitting a PR.
 To ensure proper integration with our GitHub repository, branch names should be in all lowercase and contain a valid issue number.
-Don't worry if you make a mistake; we're all human!
-Simply tag a maintainer in your PR, and we'll help you correct any errors.
+Do not worry if you make a mistake; we are all human!
+Simply tag a maintainer in your PR, and we will help you correct any errors.

 <h2 style="border:0;font-weight:bold" align="center">Creating Early Pull Requests</h2>

 Refer to the **DO's and DON'Ts** section for details about PRs.

 We encourage and use [Early Pull Requests](https://medium.com/practical-blend/pull-request-first-f6bb667a9b6).
-Please don't wait until you're finished with your work before creating a PR!
+Please do not wait until you are finished with your work before creating a PR!
 Go [here](https://github.com/KinsonDigital/.github/blob/main/docs/EarlyPullRequests.md) to learn how to create an early pull request.

 <h2 style="border:0;font-weight:bold" align="center">"Help wanted" & "Good first issue"</h2>

 If the core team is unable to champion an issue, they will mark it with a "help wanted" label.
-This indicates that any external contributor may pick it up and implement it as part of a contribution.
+This indicates that any external contributor can pick it up and implement it as part of a contribution.
 However, some **"help wanted"** issues may require intermediate knowledge of the codebase, area, and/or ecosystem; or may have uncertainty surrounding the implementation details.
 If this is the case, talk to us in [Discord](https://discord.gg/qewu6fNgv7) or the issue's discussion.
-We also mark some issues with the label **"good first issue"** which indicates that an issue is straightforward and is a good place to start if you're interested in contributing but are new to the codebase.
+We also mark some issues with the label **"good first issue"** which indicates that an issue is straightforward and is a good place to start if you are interested in contributing but are new to the codebase.

 <h3 style="border:0;font-weight:bold" align="left">Resources</h3>